 FICO is undoubtedly the most popular credit score.
 But it is not alone.

 Although FICO is used by many lenders, it is not universal; so you can’t be sure by which score you will be assessed.
-Regardless, pulling your score from one the companies will give you a general idea of credit health and your “risk range”.
+Regardless, pulling your score from one of the companies will give you a general idea of credit health and your “risk range.”

 By checking your credit score and report often, you can detect any inaccuracies on time, moving to correct them before they become serious issues.

 Pay your bills on time, try to quickly lower your debts, and ensure your records are accurate.
-A track record of good financial behavior is sure to keep your score on the high.
+A track record of good financial behavior is sure to keep your score high.

 How to improve your credit score